FLOCK4H/NeoDucky/README.md

 Components:
    1. Adafruit NeoKey Trinkey ATSAMD21E18
       - Price as of 2024: ~8-10$</br>

-   2. Any USB-A adapter/port and a machine (PC/Laptop) to plug in the USB-A end of the NeoKey
+   2. Any USB-A port and a machine (PC/Laptop) to plug in the NeoKey

 ## Before we continue